catalinac3/weather-app/README.md

 In icons i.e. 11d, 11n, d=day, n=night.

 ### Background colors:
-sky colors where copied from https://codepen.io/billyysea/pen/whjbK
+10 linear gradients where taken from https://codepen.io/billyysea/pen/whjbK to make the animation of the sky colors on the app.